DecisionLab/spark-examples/hadoop-kerberos-relogin/README.md

 This login can then be renewed using the method `checkTGTAndReloginFromKeytab()`.

+Note: it is not currently possible (Hadoop 2.7.3) to initiate a _Local_ UGI ReLogin when a Global UGI has already been configured.

 ### JAAS Relogin
 It is possible to perform the Kerberos login using a JAAS configuration file, specifying the Keytab and Principal in this configuration file.
 This method uses the GSS-API and a `LoginContext` for the initial Kerberos login, followed by `UserGroupInformation.loginUserFromSubject()`.